SlightlyImproved/AttributeBars/README.md

 ## About

 **Slightly Improved™ Attribute Bars** has received a major overhaul in version 2.
-Besides being now compatible with the latest version of the game, it leverages new features, like displaying resource text over the Magicka, Health and Stamina bars and improve upon them.
+Besides being now compatible with the latest version of the game, it leverages new built-in features, like displaying resource values over the your attribute bars, and adds new options.

-- Option to force your Magicka, Health and Stamina bars to be shown at all times.
+- Subtle visual enhancements to the Magicka, Health, and Stamina bars.
-- Toggle target's unit frame position between top and bottom of the screen.
+- Switch target's Health bar position to the bottom of the screen, optionally only during combat.
-- Subtle visual enhancements and adjusments to the resource values.
+- Prevent the Health bar from fading while shield or damage absorption effect are active.
+- Displace Magicka, Health, and Stamina bars either further apart or closer together.

 ## Acknowledgement